DannyGilligan/2023-womens-world-cup-quiz/README.md

 <tr><th><b>InnerText Display</b></th><th><b>Status</b></th></tr>
 <tr>
 <td>
 While testing the initial screens displayed to the user, such as the 'display rules' and 'display choices' screens, I noticed the innerText of the main dialogue box was not behaving as expected.
-It appeared to be 'stuck' on the welcome message.
+It appeared to be 'stuck' on the welcome message.<br><br>
 </td>
 <td rowspan="4">
 :heavy_check_mark: